anis016/Docker-React/README.md

 ```
 # build: docker-compose.yml
 $ docker-compose up
-// If need to check the details of the tests then associate to the tests container
+// If need to check the details of the tests and to use interactivity then use "-it"
+$ docker container run -it frontend_tests npm run test
+// To check the coverage use the --coverage
+$ docker container run frontend_tests npm run test -- --coverage
 ```